-One interesting feature of the present work is the dependence of the choice of a Lagrangian fibration, namely the choice of a Lagrangian fibration has to be compatible with the choice of an anti-canonical divisor in order to obtain the desired mirror.
-For example, the resolved generalized conifold $\widehat{G}{k,l}$ admits two different Lagrangian fibrations: the Gross fibration and a 'doubled' Gross fibration constructed in this paper.
-The Gross fibration is not compatible with the anti-canonical divisor $D_G$ , and hence does not produce the orbifold conifold as the mirror.
-Choosing an appropriate Lagrangian fibration is a key step in our work.
+Another interesting feature is the dependence of the choice of a Lagrangian fibration, namely a Lagrangian fibration has to be compatible with the choice of an anti-canonical divisor in order to obtain the desired mirror.
+For example, $\widehat{G{k,l}}$ admits two different Lagrangian fibrations: the Gross fibration and a 'doubled' Gross fibration.
+The former is not compatible with the anti-canonical divisor D_G , and does not produce the orbifold conifold as its SYZ mirror.
+Choosing appropriate Lagrangian fibrations is a key step in our work.